smayadev/django-url-shortener/README.md

 ### Roadmap

 - App improvements:
+  - Remove Django frontend when nextjs frontend is usable
   - Allow anonymous users to create API keys (restrict by IP? require email verification?)
   - Add API request rate limiting
   - Automatically load some starting captcha question and answers into the database